KDE/digikam-doc/import_tools/google_import.rst

 Overview
 --------

-This tool allows the user to upload photos to the `Google Photo <https://en.wikipedia.org/wiki/Google_Photos>`_ web services.
+This tool uploads photos to, and imports photos from, the `Google Photo <https://en.wikipedia.org/wiki/Google_Photos>`_ web services.

-**Google Photos** is a photo sharing which automatically analyzes photos, identifying various visual features and subjects.
+**Google Photos** is a photo sharing service that automatically analyzes photos, identifying various visual features and subjects.
 Users can search for anything in photos including faces and group similar ones together.

 The tool can be used to download files from the remote Google Photo server to the image collections on your computer using the Internet.
 Use the :menuselection:`Import --> Import from Google Photo` :kbd:`Alt+Shift+P` menu entry to access to this tool, or use the icon from the **Tools** tab in the Right Sidebar.

 Login to your Account
 ---------------------

 When accessing the tool for the first time you are taken through the process of obtaining a token which is used for authentication purposes.
-The following dialog will popup and a browser window will be launched to help you loggging in to Google:
+The following dialog will popup and a browser window will be launched to help you log in to Google:

 .. figure:: images/import_google_login.webp
     :alt: